seldon/scrapy/docs/topics/media-pipeline.rst

 The typical workflow, when using the :class:`FilesPipeline` goes like
 this:

-1. In a Spider, you scrape an item and put the URLs of the desired into a ``file_urls`` field.
+1. In a Spider, you scrape an item and put the URLs of the desidered files into a ``file_urls`` field;

-2. The item is returned from the spider and goes to the item pipeline.
+2. The item is returned from the spider and goes to the item pipeline;

 3. When the item reaches the :class:`FilesPipeline`, the URLs in the ``file_urls`` field are scheduled for download using the standard Scrapy scheduler and downloader (which means the scheduler and downloader middlewares are reused), but with a higher priority, processing them before other pages are scraped.
-The item remains "locked" at that particular pipeline stage until the files have finish downloading (or fail for some reason).
+The item remains "locked" at that particular pipeline stage until the files have finish downloading (or fail for some reason);

 4. When the files are downloaded, another field (``files``) will be populated with the results.
 This field will contain a list of dicts with information